aka The Devil’s Daughter; February

 Emma Roberts (Joan Marsh), Kiernan Shipka (Kat Cornish), Lucy Boynton (Rose), James Remar (Bill), Lauren Holly (Linda), Greg Ellwand (Father Brian), Elana Krausz (Mrs Prescott), Heather Tod Mitchell (Mrs Drake), Peter James Haworth (Mr Gordon)

 This was the first feature from Osgood Perkins, sometimes also credited as Oz Perkins, who is promising to be a major genre director.
 Osgood’s father was none other than Anthony Perkins, famous for the role of Norman Bates in Alfred Hitchcock’s Psycho (1960).
 Osgood had a minor career as an actor – he first appeared on screen as a young Norman Bates in Psycho II (1983) and has small roles in everything from Six Degrees of Separation (1993), Wolf (1994), Legally Blonde (2001), Secretary (2002), Dead and Breakfast (2004) to Star Trek (2009).
 Osgood has also written the scripts for the thriller Cold Comes the Night (2013) and the horror films Removal (2010) and The Girl in the Photographs (2015).
-He subsequently went on to direct the ghost story I Am the Pretty Thing That Lives in the House (2016).
+He subsequently went on to direct the ghost story I Am the Pretty Thing That Lives in the House (2016) and the extraordinary Gretel & Hansel (2020).
 Osgood’s younger brother Elvis Perkins is also responsible for the film’s score.

 Osgood Perkins is a master of the slow film.
 His set-ups are not those of easy jumps or formula filler.
 Rather he drinks in small detail, allows things to take place in slow, seemingly irrelevant movements, and then jolts us out of our nonchalance by a wild and outre image.
 The other notable aspect of Osgood’s films is their wilful crypticism.
-As you are watching the stories of the three girls play out, it only gradually starts to become apparent that we are not watching a storyline that occurs concurrently but one that is flipping back and forward across different periods of time.
+As you are watching the stories of the three girls play out, it only gradually becomes apparent that we are not watching a storyline that occurs concurrently but one that is flipping back and forward across different periods of time.
 And then comes the jolt twist [PLOT SPOILERS] where James Remar reveals the photo of his dead daughter and it is none other than Lucy Boynton who we have been following as one of the central three girls.

 Amid the slowness of observation, Osgood Perkins throws in wild images that make us sit bolt upright – Lucy Boynton coming across Kiernan Shipka engaged in a strange ritual in the furnace room; Kiernan later tossing and turning in bed before she abruptly twists with her legs arched up over her back.
 Or where she is being examined and abruptly says to one of the women “Don’t touch me, cunt.”

 To me, the film is more a possession story, of which we get clear evidence.
 There is a scene at the asylum where Kiernan Shipka relinquishes the entity after the priest performs an exorcism so it would seem evident that she is no longer possessed.
-Is it not too difficult to imagine that Emma Roberts was another patient at the hospital who then became possessed by the entity and escaped.
+Is it not too difficult to imagine that Emma Roberts was another patient at the hospital who then became possessed by the entity and escaped?